OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/LTI_External_tools.md

 # LTI - External tools

-Beta
+!!! warning "Beta-feature"

 	Attention!
 This is a beta feature.
 Be aware that using this feature might result in unexpected behavior.

+TBD